U.S. movie theater chains fear Justice Department review may hit profits

 Justice Department officials believe the fears are overblown because it is not in studios’ financial interest to force theaters to show poor performing films, according to a person familiar with the government’s thinking.

 The Motion Picture Association of America declined to comment, referring Reuters to the studios.
-The six biggest U.S. film studios are Warner Bros, owned by AT&T; 21th Century Fox, which is selling its movie studio to rival Walt Disney Co; Paramount; Universal Pictures, which is owned by Comcast Corp; and Sony Pictures.
+The six biggest U.S. film studios are Warner Bros, owned by AT&T (T.N); 21th Century Fox, which is selling its movie studio to rival Walt Disney Co (DIS.N); Paramount; Universal Pictures, which is owned by Comcast Corp (CMCSA.O); and Sony Pictures.

-The biggest U.S. movie theater companies include AMC Entertainment, Regal Entertainment owned by Britain’s Cineworld and Cinemark.
+The biggest U.S. movie theater companies include AMC Entertainment (AMC.N), Regal Entertainment owned by Britain’s Cineworld (CINE.L) and Cinemark (CNK.N).

 All of the studios and major movie theater companies either declined to comment or did not respond to requests for comment.